dpdani/tBB/docs/config.rst

 this configuration will only be applied if tBB is asked to monitor the ``{NETWORK}`` network.
 On network-specific filename syntax please refer to the below section.

-Each new level overrides the previous one.
+Each new level overrides the configurations of the previous one.

 Network-specific configuration files naming conventions.